 Why It’s Problematic to Not Be Online

 Local businesses who were already on top of getting their business’s site geared toward local SEO and social media promotion were often the businesses that got the customers during the early days of the pandemic, even if their business wasn’t the one that best-suited customer needs.
-However, these businesses were the businesses that customers could find online while they were stuck at home.
+However, these were the businesses that customers could find online while they were stuck at home.
 The business owner who relied on foot traffic to get more customers was ill-prepared to adapt to the new business climate.

 The problem became compounded because even as many businesses struggled to catch up, those already established online presences were already in the arena.
 As a result, they could generate more leads from their online content than their offline-only competitors could get, which pushed them even farther ahead of their competitors in their local markets.